How to pay international contractors in Costa Rica

 Can you pay contractors in Costa Rica in your home currency?

-With Rippling, you can pay contractors in their local currency, in minutes, without waiting on transfers or conversion.
+With Rippling, you can pay contractors in their local currency in minutes without waiting on transfers or conversions.

 Can you manually pay contractors in Costa Rica?

 Businesses may choose to process contractor payments manually.
-Sometimes choose cash as an option to avoid fees.
+Sometimes, they choose cash as an option to avoid fees.
 But this is time-consuming and can get overwhelming quickly as the business grows and the number of contractors in Costa Rica grows.
 Manual processing can also:

-Introduces human error.
+• Introduce human error.
 Manual payment processing can lead to inaccuracies.
-This includes payment records, missed invoices, and issues in compliance with the Costa Rica government.
+This includes payment records, missed invoices, and issues in compliance with the Costa Rican government.

 Automating your payroll for contractors can reduce any manual inputs.
-By syncing your HR data, both employees and contractors, you can push payments in a single pay run using an EOR.
+By syncing your HR data, you can push payments using an EOR.

 How do you turn a contractor into an employee in Costa Rica?